burakbakierdogan/libft/README.md

         and returns given adresses filled with '\0'.

 # ft_isalnum (int c)
-        This functions checks whether given value contatins digits or English characters.
+        This function checks whether given value contatins digits or English characters.
-        It returns true or false.
+        It returns true or false value.